phalcon/documentation/docs/db-models-cache.md

 }
 ```

-Performance can be also improved reusing the PHQL query:
+Performance can be also improved by reusing the PHQL query:

 ```php
 <?php